Social Icons

 Directed Kevin Smith

-This is my first time seeing Mallrats and I can see why it is a cult classic.
-I saw it once and was so looking forward to the weekend to see it again.
-I got lucky to get the original version not the theatrical cut.
-I had two hours of fun filled time watching the guys of the View Askewniverse, some I recognise and others never showed up again in any other movie.
+This is my first time watching Mallrats, and I can see why it’s a cult classic.
+I enjoyed it so much that I was already looking forward to watching it again over the weekend.
+I got lucky and watched the original version, not the theatrical cut.
+I had two hours of fun-filled time with the guys from the View Askewniverse—some I recognized, while others never showed up again in any other movie.

-Another fun person in this movie is Jason Lee, his character Brodie is the kind of person you will love in any movie, because he is all words with no filter.
+Another standout in this movie is Jason Lee.
+His character, Brodie, is the kind of person you’ll love in any movie because he’s all words with no filter.

-Plans to make a sequel to this movie is still in place, with Kevin Smith saying plans have kicked off this year, 2020.
+Plans for a sequel to this movie are still in the works, with Kevin Smith saying they kicked off in 2020.

-If like me you have delayed in seeing this movie for one reason or the other, I tell you to stop wasting your time and go see this movie.
+If, like me, you’ve delayed watching this movie for one reason or another, I’m telling you to stop wasting time and go see it.

 I Spy (2002)